ishwarashid/parent-planner/README.md

 *   **Document Storage:** Securely upload and store important documents like birth certificates or school records.
 *   **Reporting:** Generate reports for visitations and expenses, useful for financial planning or legal documentation.
 *   **Notifications:** Receive timely reminders for upcoming visitations and pending expenses.
-*   **Subscription Management:** Manage user subscriptions and access to premium features.
+*   **Subscription Management:** Manage user subscriptions and access to premium features through Paddle billing.
 *   **User Roles & Access Control:** A role-based system to manage permissions for different user types.

 ## User Roles & Access Control